You already know the importance of cash flow if you're reading this blog.

 You may wish to offer customers a discount if they pay before a specific date.
 For example, provide a small value to your customers if you want them to deliver within a week after receiving their invoice.
 Typically invoices are due Net 30 (due 30 days after the invoice is sent).
 The more you give customers a deal, the more likely they will pay their invoices quicker, so you'll get cash faster.

 A firm invoicing policy will help you stay on top of your game.
 Make sure you stick to a consistent deadline for invoices.
 If you want to ensure no misunderstandings, you could even include a specific due date.
 Customers who exceed their due date will be charged a late payment penalty.
 Additionally, this will help you set yourself apart as a professional and increase your chances of getting your money.

 Make sure you're upfront about late payment penalties, when they'll be charged, and how much they'll cost.
 Include this information on your invoice's terms and conditions.
 In addition, you should research what a typical late penalty policy in your industry looks like before you implement your own.

 Invoice factoring may be the solution if none of the above strategies work or you need cash now.
-You can sell your unpaid invoices for immediate cash to a company using invoice factoring.
+This is a fast business funding option that gives you an opportunity to sell your unpaid invoices for immediate cash to a company using invoice factoring.
 As a result, you don't have to wait on customers, which means you earn more money.
 Factoring companies take a small cut of the money you deserve.